multiprocessio/datastation-documentation/tutorials/Query_Yugabyte_with_DataStation.md

 leave the host field blank.
 If your port is 5433 then you can always omit the colon and port and just specify the address.

-However:! when you are connecting to any PostgreSQL wire-compatible database in DataStation (including Yugabyte) and you are connecting without TLS, you must explicitly opt out of TLS by specifying the query argument `?sslmode=disable`.
+However: when you are connecting to any PostgreSQL wire-compatible database in DataStation (including Yugabyte) and you are connecting without TLS, you must explicitly opt out of TLS by specifying the query argument `?sslmode=disable`.